jmoney/fastly-websocket-poc/README.md

 op run -- terraform apply -auto-approve
 ```

 This does a terraform apply with the state generated locally.  `op run` is the 1password cli client which exposes a few environment variables used for authentication of the providers.
 This is currently using cloudflare as the DNS provider and my personal TLD, `jmoney.dev`.
-You will need to update the `main.tf` file to use your own DNS provider and TLD.
+You will need to update the `main.tf` file to use your own DNS provider and TLD or remove entirely and manage your DNS outside the script.

 ### Providers used